727800350/note/cs/python.md

 In NumPy, files can be accessed in binary format using `numpy.save` and `numpy.load`.
 The primary limitation is that the binary format is only readable to other systems that are using NumPy.
 If you want to read and write files in a more portable format, then `scipy.io` will do the job.

-NumPy to read and write Matlab-supported files (using scipy.io.loadmat and scipy.savemat) Last but not least, you can query, read, and write Matrix Market files.
+NumPy to read and write Matlab-supported files (using scipy.io.loadmat and scipy.savemat) Last but not least, you can query, read, and write Matrix files.
 These are very commonly used to share matrix data structures that are written in ASCII format.
 This format is well supported in other languages like C, Fortran, and Matlab, so it is a good format to use due to its universality and user readability.
-It is also suitable for sparse matrices.

 numpy.matrix object Matrix library (numpy.matlib)
 Unlike the ndarray objects, matrix objects can and only will be two dimensional.